yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 ## Notable features and changes (cumulative for the v2.4 stable release series)

-Note: Content will be added as new notable features and changes are available in the patch releases of the v2.4 stable release series.
+**Note**: Content will be added as new notable features and changes are available in the patch releases of the v2.4 stable release series.

 ## v2.4.1 - Feb 10, 2021